 Looking over the mainstream reporting in the immediate aftermath, the day and the day after, I didn't really see a lot of people blaming right-wing extremists at all.

-He needs premise two, so even if the media doesn't do what he's predicted they will, he's going to go out of his way to make it look how he needs it to.
+So even if the media doesn't do what he's predicted they will, he's going to go out of his way to make it look how he needs it to.

 On a very basic level, this is purely designed to cause panic and fear and put his audience in a near-apocalyptic state.

-And it's disgusting to see someone respond to a legitimate tragedy like this, because it's very unhealthy.
+And it's disgusting to see someone respond to a legitimate tragedy like this because it's very unhealthy.

-These outlets are responding to what I did, like humans might, saying, this guy's a fucking asshole.
+And to see him use this, like, these outlets are responding to what I did like humans might, saying this guy's a fucking asshole.

-And then they blame the patriots.
+And then they blame the Patriots.

-All this is just a psychodrama he's forcing on his audience.
+Like, all this is just a psychodrama he's forcing on his audience.

-Whenever they're talking about, like, oh, it's Muslim terrorism or anything like that, is then they just try and inspire more fear in their audience, which that's the whole point of a terrorist attack, is to make people afraid.
+What always kind of weirds me out about these idiots whenever they're talking about like, oh, it's Muslim terrorism or anything like that, is then they just try and inspire more fear in their audience, which that's the whole point of a terrorist attack is to make people afraid.

-You can see in this next clip that what he's doing is using all of the narratives that he had built up over the past couple months and applying them to the current situation.
+And you can see in this next clip that what he's doing is using all of the narratives that he had built up over the past couple months and applying them to the current situation.

 You see, none of us are allowed to be involved in the narrative.

-None of us are allowed to speculate, ask questions like, gee, it's Patriots Day in Boston.
+None of us are allowed to speculate, ask questions.

 Gee, do you think they're going to try to blame a right-wing group?